Temporal and spectral study of PKS 0208-512 during the 2019-2020 flare: Results

-The top panel of Figure \ref{fig:mwl_lc} presents the 2-days binned $\gamma$-ray lightcurve during the period of MJD 58000-59050, with the base flux as F$_{b}$ = 3.60$\times10^{-7}$ ph cm$^ {-2}$ s$^{-1}$, where the base flux is the average of 2-days binned fluxes and is shown by a green dashed horizontal line.
-The light curve with the base flux value suggests that the source was in a low flux state for a long-time up to MJD 58780 with some short-term outbursts.
-After that, the source started showing an intense flaring activity around MJD 58791 and continues until MJD 58983.
-The state of intense gamma-ray emission during the period from October 24, 2019 to May 31, 2020 (MJD 58780 - 59000), with the fluxes above F$_{b}$, is considered as the `Active state' of the source ( period is marked by the black dashed vertical line in Figure \ref{fig:mwl_lc}).
-Further, the 2-days binned $\gamma$-ray lightcurve in `Active state' shows two giant flares, where the first flare peaks at MJD 58833 with flux value 1.43$\times10^{-6}$ ph cm$^ {-2}$ s$^{-1}$, and the second one peaks at MJD 58923 with flux 1.64$\times10^{-6}$ ph cm$^ {-2}$ s$^{-1}$, respectively.
-Based on the average value of the fluxes in the `Active state' (represented by a dashed horizontal line with magenta color), we categorized these two flares as flare-1 (F1) and flare-2 (F2).
-The simultaneous coverage in X-ray/optical/UV energies are presented in the second, third, and fourth panels of Figure \ref{fig:mwl_lc}.
-It has been seen that the high flux points in X-ray/optical/UV bands fall in the active state of gamma-ray, and the low flux point corresponds to one observation from each band of X-ray/optical/UV, fall in the low flux state of gamma-ray around MJD 58668.
-We consider the state MJD 58660 - 58676 as the quiescent state `Q' (represented by black dashed vertical lines) of the source.
-The lightcurves in Figure \ref{fig:mwl_lc} have been used for the variability study.
+The $\gamma$-ray lightcurve during the period from September 4, 2017 to July 20, 2020 (MJD 58000-59050), is shown in the top panel of Figure \ref{fig:mwl_lc}, where green dashed horizontal line corresponds to the average flux F$_{b}$ = 3.60$\times10^{-7}$ ph\,cm$^ {-2}$\,s$^{-1}$, obtained from the 2-days binned data.
+The lightcurve in comparison with F$_b$ suggests that the source was in a low flux state for a long period during September 4, 2017 to October 24, 2019 (MJD 58000-58780) with occasional minor outbursts.
+The state of enhanced $\gamma$-ray emission was observed from October 24, 2019 to May 31, 2020 (MJD 58780 - 59000), with the fluxes rising significantly above F$_{b}$.
+We consider this period as the `active state' of the source and demarcate it with vertical black bold lines in Figure \ref{fig:mwl_lc}.
+During the $\gamma$-ray active state, two giant flares were identified with the first one peaking on December 16, 2019 (MJD 58833) with flux (1.43$\pm$0.14)$\times10^{-6}$ ph\,cm$^ {-2}$\,s$^{-1}$ and the second one peaking on March 15, 2020 (MJD 58923) with flux (1.65$\pm$0.15) $\times10^{-6}$ ph\,cm$^ {-2}$\,s$^{-1}$.
+The average flux during the active state is F$_{a}$ = 7.6 $\times10^{-7}$ ph\,cm$^ {-2}$\,s$^{-1}$ which is shown as dashed horizontal magenta line.
+Based on F$_a$, we divide the active region into two flaring states namely flare-1 (F1) and flare-2 (F2) with fluxes significantly higher than F$_{a}$.
+The peaks of these two flares are separated by $\sim$ 90 days.
+We have demarcated this division by red dashed vertical line in Figure \ref{fig:mwl_lc}.
+The second, third, and fourth panels from the top of Figure \ref{fig:mwl_lc} correspond to X-ray, optical, and UV observations.
+It can be noted that the high flux points in X-ray, optical, and UV bands fall within the active state of $\gamma$-ray.
+Similarly, during $\gamma$-ray low flux state on July 4, 2019 (MJD 58668) we have single observation in other energy bands.
+The fluxes during this period are (6.64$\pm$2.64)$\times10^{-8}$ ph\,cm$^ {-2}$\,s$^{-1}$ in $\gamma$-ray, (8.5$\pm$1.2)$\times10^{-12}$ erg cm$^ {-2}$ s$^{-1}$ in X-ray, (3.76$\pm$0.27)$\times10^{-12}$ erg cm$^ {-2}$ s$^{-1}$ in B-band, and (4.67$\pm$0.3)$\times10^{-12}$ erg cm$^ {-2}$ s$^{-1}$ in W1-band, respectively.
+Consistently, the flux values in X-ray, optical, and UV bands are minimal compared to ones observed during the $\gamma$-ray active state.
+We denote the $\gamma$-ray low flux state with simultaneous to X-ray, optical, and UV observations during the period from June to July, 2019 (MJD 58660 - 58676) as quiescent state `Q' and represented by black dashed vertical lines.